 VISIT

-UPDATED 4/12/2023 ALL GARDEN BEDS ARE NOW RENTED FOR THE 2023 SEASON All garden plots are 20’ x 4’ cedar wood raised beds.
-With the proper preparation and care, you can grow plenty of food to have nutritious food and develop deeper earth connection!
+UPDATED 6/29/2024 ALL GARDEN BEDS ARE NOW RENTED FOR THE 2024 SEASON All garden plots are 20’ x 4’ cedar wood raised beds.
+The seasonal bed rental brings together a community of people who commit to tending and maintaining this beautiful garden together.
+Each bed is rented by either individuals, friends, couples, families, neighborhood groups or local organizations.
 People for Palmer Park Community Garden is focused on 3 intentions:

 $30 Seasonal Garden membership includes:

-The photos above taken May 18-19, 2018 at PFPP Volunteer Days, with Home Depot and community members.
-Photos by Amy Lebowsky.
+The photos above taken October 2023 at PFPP Volunteer Days, with Home Depot and community members.

 Why is People for Palmer Park doing this?